Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field: Notation and solution

+To summarize, Eq.(\ref{awshgf}) is equivalent to Eq.(\ref{aqsfge}) for scalar field (\ref{afoiuy}).
+Eq.(\ref{awshgf}) is the trace of Eq.(\ref{ahdesj}) for potential (\ref{amdfks}).
+Finally, Eq.(\ref{ahdesj}) is solved by conformal factor (\ref{avskls}) and constant $C$ given by Eq.(\ref{adjskl}).
+Therefore, all equations are solved explicitly.
+Moreover, it is a general solution to the field equations up to shifting and rescaling of coordinates, and under the following assumptions: the scalar field and potential are nonconstant, and the potential is bounded from below.

-Thus, the particular solution of field equations (\ref{abnaas}) and (\ref{aqsfge}) with ansatz $\vf:=\Psi(\Phi)$ has been found.
-The solution is very simple: the conformal factor in the Liouville metric is given by Eq.~(\ref{avskls}) and the scalar field is
+Thus, the solution of field equations (\ref{abnaas}) and (\ref{aqsfge}) with ansatz $\vf:=\Psi(\Phi)$ has been found.
+The solution is very simple: the conformal factor in the Liouville metric and scalar field are given by Eqs.~(\ref{avskls}) and (\ref{afoiuy}).
+The scalar field diverges as $s\to-c$ or $s\to\pm\infty$.
+It is constant on two sheeted, $s=\const>0$, and one sheeted, $-c<s=\const<0$, hyperboloids.
+It is also constant on two cones $s=0$.